 Where Graduates Go

 Writing majors can seek careers in new media, publishing, law, journalism, technical and corporate writing, and secondary education.
-Majors can also enter graduate programs in law, business, divinity, public administration, or rhetoric and composition.
+Majors can also enter graduate programs in rhetoric and composition, creative writing, law, business, divinity, or public administration.